nvibert/start-coding-today/README.md

 When you submit a form online, you just make a HTTP POST request to submit your details.

-It's same when you want to create a network with NSX over the APIs: you just make a HTTP POST Call, with the details about your network (subnet, mask, DHCP settings) in the body of the packet.
+It's same when you want to create a network with NSX over the APIs: you just make a HTTP POST call, with the details about your network (subnet, mask, DHCP settings) in the body of the packet.

-Let's go back to our VM and open POSTMAN.

-Postman is a great software to interact with any APIs.
-One of the benefits of Postman is that you can save catalogs of API calls and share them externally.

-The vSphere APIs POSTMAN repo is actually available online and you can download it and start leveraging it.

 To leverage vSphere APIs, let's use cURL.
 Curl is a tool to make HTTP requests and will let us interact with the APIs directly.